Train Whistle Cessation

 Crossing Information and Current status

-New Westminster has a total of 22 railway crossings in the city; 12 on the mainland and 10 in Queensborough.
-The City is currently focusing on 13 public crossings to obtain whistle cessation.
+New Westminster has a total of 27 public at-grade railway crossings in the city; 11 on the mainland and 16 in Queensborough.